33 Wonderful Things to Do in Victoria, BC (by Locals!)

 - How to Get to Victoria (7 Different Ways)

-- Victoria’s 10 Best Beaches (By Locals)
+- Victoria’s 11 Best Beaches and Lakes (By Locals)

 - 15 Favorite Victoria Restaurants